RavensbourneWebMedia/UX-design/README.md

 This project is about **how your Web product works and what is says**, what people (users) do with it, not just about how it looks.

-This unit is **not** about honing your coding skills, so you can code your prototype using HTML+CSS+JS, but there are many tools that will get you to that end-result without touching code (or not too much of it).
+This unit is **not** about honing your coding skills, so whilst you are encouraged to code your prototype using HTML+CSS+JS, there are many tools that will get you to that end-result without touching code (or not too much of it).

 - [ ] What is a Web product?
 - [ ] What is mobile-first?